-Noted is no-frills; there’s no fancy text formatting, no markdown support and no choice of colour scheme (nope, not even solarized or nord); and you can’t insert images, create links, or tag/group notes.
+NimbleNote is no-frills.
+There is no fancy text formatting options and no choice of colour scheme not even a solarized option).
+Furthermore you can’t insert images or tag/group your notes.

-But for me (and anyone else living a multi-device, cross-platform life) the lack of sync ability feels like an inconvenience.
+For me (and anyone else living a multi-device, cross-platform life) the lack of sync features feels like an inconvenience.
 I move between multiple devices throughout the day.
 Notes stored on one machine, inaccessible from another is… Well, it’s a hassle.

-And although Noted is free to use it is not open source (which will be an issue for some people, so I figured I’d mention it).
-The free app is available for macOS and Linux systems already, while a Windows build is listed as “coming soon”.
+And although NimbleNote is free to use it is not open source (which will be an issue for some people, so I figured I’d mention it).
+The free app is available for macOS, Windows, and Linux systems.

 If you’re running Ubuntu or another Linux distribution that supports